department-of-veterans-affairs/voicebot/research/2023-04-User Test Plan C: C1 and C2/research-Test Plan C1/research-Test Plan C1.md

 - Dyeing

 ## Research Goals
+ - To learn about Veterans’ experiences when they filed VA disability claim(s).
+ - To understand Veteran claim status questions based on detailed persona information.
+ - Explore general topics about VA disability claim status.
+ - Gather feedback on the Veteran's experience with Voicebot.
+ - Gather feedback on two different versions, A/B testing, of the Voicebot explaining a timeline regarding information on a disability claim status.
-The purpose of this research is to understand Veteran's expectations and desires when interacting with a telephony Voicebot virtual assistant.
-The insights gained from this research will be used to deliver a Voicebot that Veterans will find useful in answering their questions and easy to interact with.
+ - The insights gained from this research will be used to deliver a Voicebot that Veterans will find useful in answering their questions and easy to interact with.

 ### Outcome
 This research will provide insights into Veterans' pain points and the limitations that they may encounter by interacting with a telephony based virtual agent.
 This project will also uncover training data, such as words and phrases, that Veterans may use to inquire about their disability claim status and PACT Act related information.
 The training data will be used to program the Voicebot and ensure that it can provide answers to Veterans' frequently asked questions.

 ### Research questions

+1. What are the terminology and phrases that Veterans use to ask questions about their disability claims status?
+2. What were some of Veteran’s pain points when filing a VA disability claim.
+3. What were the positive aspects of filing a VA disability claim?
+4. What version of the Voicebot’s claim status timeline will the A Veteran feel most satisfied with?

 ### Hypothesis
-*Hypothesis 1:

-*Hypothesis 2:
+*H<sub>1</sub>: If the Voicebot provides a Veteran with a reasonable claim status timeline, then a Veteran will be satisfied with the information, and will have no need to further escalate the call to a NCC agent.*

 ## Methodology
 ### Moderated Usability Test
 The research will consist of 7 moderated remote usability test sessions using the Zoom platform.
 The test will include a moderator, a notetaker, a visual technician, and observers.
+The visual technician will display information that the Veterans will need to perform each task; this technician will also dial a telephone number to the Dialogflow’s Voicebot prototype via the Zoom platform so that the Veteran can interact with the Voicebot.

 ### Location
 The user research sessions will be will be held remotely via the Zoom platform.

 ### Artifacts
-Voicebot Prototype Phone Number: TBD
+Voicebot Prototype Phone Number: (203) 680-8708

 [Voicebot User Test Plan C1 Conversation Guide](https://github.com/department-of-veterans-affairs/voicebot/blob/master/research/2023-04-User%20Test%20Plan%20C:%20C1%20and%20C2/research-Test%20Plan%20C1/Test%20Plan%20C1%20Conversation%20Guide.md)